Bambleweeny57/Bambleweeny57/README.md

 > “Submeson Brain Corporation started as a joke between jumper wires and coffee breaks.
 But somewhere between the GAL logic maps and cassette UI overlays, it became a real platform—one that celebrates the joy of building, remixing, and storytelling through hardware.
 > If you’re reading this, you’re part of the retroverse now.
 Welcome aboard.”
 > — **bambleweeny57**
+>
+> ### 🧠 Lore Note

+---

+The names *Bambleweeny57* and *Submeson Brain Company* are playful homages to Douglas Adams’ *The Hitchhiker’s Guide to the Galaxy*.
+They are used here in a spirit of creative tribute and retro computing fun.
+This project is not affiliated with Douglas Adams, his estate, or any official adaptation.
+All references are intended as respectful nods to the sci-fi legacy that inspired generations of tinkerers, builders, and waveform dreamers.